Exploration and Evaluation of the Native Parasitoids of Invasive Spotted-wing Drosophila, Drosophila suzukii for Biological Control

 Identification of the collected parasitoids

-The traps were examined twice a week for parasitoids emerging from host pupae.
+The traps collected from the field were examined twice a week for parasitoids emerging from host pupae.
 After all the non-parasitized immatures of the flies inside the fruits matured, they were removed.
 The traps were kept under observation until any parasitoids of the present cease to emerge after maturing.
 Containers were examined for 6-8 weeks to ensure the recording of all emerged parasitoids.
 At first, similar species based on visual identification were sorted and classified.
 For each species, both males and females were kept in the same vial and facilitated mating.
 Honey water was always provided to the parasitoids as a source of food.
 For the consultations on identification, voucher samples were sent to the Systematic Entomology Laboratory in Beltsville, MD during the first year.
 During the second year, the parasitoids were identified based on the reference from the first year, and previously published documents (Gibson et al 1997: Lue et al 2016).
 After the identification, all the iso-female lines reserved from the field sample were merged and parasitoid colonies were established.

 Assessment of parasitism and success rate of parasitism: